silviamaggi/smd-com/_posts/2020-04-10-pandemic-opportunity-for-change.md

 The _“less, but better”_ way of thinking applies to behaviour as well.
 We are used to having products scream at us, claiming they’re indispensable.
 And we became comfortable scrolling through large quantities of media and information every day, only to quickly forget them.

-## Society Isn’t Working
+## Society isn’t working

 Lockdowns showed us that our society as it is doesn’t work.
 We discovered, just before the restrictions were in place, that the “just-in-time” supply chain is very fragile and that small shops selling local produce are a lifeline.
 We saw workers, once considered low-skilled, becoming vital and inequalities standing out.
 At the same time, we witnessed governments step in to help those in need with unprecedented measures.

 Those of us not dealing with illness, housing or work problems, have the opportunity to pause and understand what’s needed and what’s redundant.
 We can, and should, choose to act responsibly the next time we design something.
 I find similarities between Rams’ philosophy of work and the User-Centred Design iterative process.
 In both cases, it’s paramount to understand the users’ needs and define the problem we’re trying to solve.

-## Our Responsibility
+## Our responsibility

 At the beginning of the documentary, we see a student asking Rams how to overcome mediocrity in industrial design.
 His answer is to collaborate with the right people.
 The ones who can think beyond their daily duties.
-The ones who ask _“what will our society look like in the future?_”
+The ones who ask _“what will our society look like in the future?”_

 Rams’ suggestion is all about taking into consideration what we produce, how it fits into our society, and how it could shape it.
 We don’t need things to be beautiful; we need them to be better.
 It brings us back to Rams’ desire to be a landscape architect: looking at the bigger picture, we can fix problems effectively.
 To quote him: _“If you want to fix traffic, start with the landscape, not the design of a machine”_.